5 Best Hiit Shoes in 2023

 What is HIIT and Why do it?

 High Intensity Interval Training (HIIT) was ‘invented’ by Japanese Olympic Speed Skating Coach Azumi Tabata in the mid-2000s.
 Tabata had his athletes perform eight rounds of a workout that involved twenty seconds of sprint work followed by a ten-second recovery on a stationary cycle.
-When the athletes were tested after 8 weeks on this program, it was found that all of their health parameters had significantly improved.
+When the athletes were tested after 8 weeks on this programme, it was found that all of their health parameters had significantly improved.
 Take a look at the key findings:

 - Using HIIT workouts, athletes were able to burn more calories in 4 minutes than they had previously been doing in 30 minutes.